Kids and technology: 7 Ways to prevent tech addiction.

 5. Play board games

 There are so many great games being released at your local game store.
 Invest in fun family games to play.
-Card and board games actually facilitate social interaction and interpersonal skills which is the exact opposite of technology.
+Card and board games actually facilitate positive social interaction and interpersonal skills, which is the exact opposite of technology.
+Board games will teach your child how to function amongst people without the need for technology.

 6. Make your home a creative environment

 Keep the felts juicy, paper stocked, and supplies organized.
 Ok, this is easier said then done, but if you can insure that there is always something interesting available it is more likely kids will find other ways to stay engaged instead of staring at a screen.
-I suggest buying nice kits and creative spaces.
-The more creative supplies and spaces you have the more creativity can be accessed when your child has a flash of genius.
+I suggest buying nice art supplies and creating comfortable creative spaces.
+The more creative supplies and spaces you have the more likely your child will have flashes of genius.

 7. Get outside!